stackrev/vue_mobiledetection/article/readme.md

 ```
 ## Authenticate with Google

-Rule of thumb, authenticate all who will use your cloud services.
+A good rule of thumb to prevent abuse of your resources is to authenticate all who will use your cloud services.
 In this case, using the ready made google authentation flow to identify our users.

-Authentication is either native or web, though we have plugins to bridge the gap, one is @capacitor-firebase/authentication:
+Authentication is either native or web, with capacitor we have a web plugin that will bridge the gap, this being @capacitor-firebase/authentication:

 ```bash
 npm install @capacitor-firebase/authentication
 npx cap sync
 ```

-In capacitor.config.json add the plugin config:
+In **capacitor.config.json** add the plugin config:
 ```json
 "plugins": {
   "FirebaseAuthentication": {